“I don’t know what’s wrong with me.”

 “You live it, to give it.”

 I sat on the hard plastic chair in the super air-conditioned doctor’s office.
-I had taken the day off from coaching to drive an hour to find out the results of my latest test.
+I had taken the day off from working with clients to drive an hour to find out the results of my latest test.
 The door opened and the gastroenterologist strode in, his dictation assistant in tow.
 As he sat down, I mentally prepared myself for the worst.

 “Who diagnosed you?” he asked.